buddhasystem/web/_about/site.md

 ---
 title: This Website
 layout: newbase
-abbrev: dap
+abbrev: site
 weight: 5
 level: 0
 ---
 {% include title.md %}

 ### The Goal
-This Web site has been created with the goal to support the **Data and Analysis Preservation** (DAP) mandate of the PHENIX Collaboration, and more specifically to aid the **Knolwedge Management** aspect of it.
+This website has been created with the goal to support the **Data and Analysis Preservation** (DAP) mandate of the PHENIX Collaboration, and more specifically to aid the **Knolwedge Management** aspect of it.
-Content from multiple legacy PHENIX and RHIC Web sites and other information resources is being curated, systematized and included here in a way that is helpful to the present and future researchers performing or revisiting analyses of the PHENIX data.
+Content from multiple legacy PHENIX and RHIC Web sites and various other information resources is being curated, systematized and included here in a way that is helpful to the present and future researchers performing or revisiting analyses of the PHENIX data.

+**The site is not a substitute for the PHENIX Wiki** or any other comparable content management system used to keep information which is subject to changes or pages used as a scratch pad to for developing analyses or other topics.
+The *long-term* knowledge management is the key in shaping the content hosted here.

 ### The Platform
 The following considerations are important for long-term viability of the site: